isaacsas/ibmethod2d/README.md

 Please notify the author of any bugs, and contribute any improvements or bug fixes back to the original author.

-**License:**
+**License:** MIT Expat License.
 This code is free to use for any purposes, provided any publications resulting from the use of this code reference the original code/author.

 **Author:**  Samuel Isaacson (isaacson@math.bu.edu)